bitrix24/b24restdocs/api-reference/catalog/section/catalog-section-get-fields.md

 >
 > Who can execute the method: any user

-The method `catalog.section.getFields` is designed to retrieve the available fields of the catalog section.
+The method `catalog.section.getFields` returns the available fields of the catalog section.

-No parameters.
+Without parameters.

 ## Code Examples